-Petitions for Student Branches, Student Branch Chapters, Student Affinity Groups, Technical Chapters, Joint Chapters, and Affinity Groups can be submitted online.
+Petitions for Student Branches, Student Branch Chapters, Student Affinity Groups, Technical Chapters, Joint Chapters, Affinity Groups, Sections and Subsections can be submitted online.

-If you are interested in forming Councils, Sections, or Subsections, see the appropriate area and petition form on this page.
-Each form includes complete directions, requirements, and a simple workflow of the unit petition processing activity.
+If you are interested in forming Councils see the appropriate area and petition form on this page.
+The form includes complete directions, requirements, and a simple workflow of the unit petition processing activity.